 - What is the research budget?
 Can we afford the desired sample?

-- What is the population size?
+- How large is the population size?
 Large?
 Small/Finite?
-If unknown, assume it to be large ( >100,000)
+If unknown, assume it to be large ( >100,000).

 Have you wondered, what sample size is needed to get a representative sample, read Does A Large Sample Size Guarantee A Representative Sample?